 What social work qualifications do I need?

-Social work is a graduate profession, so you need to be educated to at least degree level in order to qualify.
+Social work is a graduate profession, so you need to be educated to degree level in order to qualify.

-There are a number of routes you can take to become a social worker.
+There are a number of pathways you can take into a social care career.
 The most obvious is to study for an undergraduate social work degree.
 The majority of institutions provide Bachelors courses in the subject, so do your research to find out which is the right one for you.

-It's possible to qualify as a social worker through a social work degree apprenticeship.
-To find out more, see social care apprenticeships.
+It's possible to become a qualified social worker through a degree apprenticeship.
+To find out more about the level and length of schemes, what they involve and what you'll be paid, see social care apprenticeships.

 Do I need to register as a social worker?